flavianowilliams/HICOLM3/README.md

 After that, HICOLM and auxiliary programs will be installed in the default PATH (/usr/local).

-Notice: gfortran library is necessary to compile the Hicolm program.
+Notice: gfortran library is necessary to compile the Hicolm program and R packages to get the graphical support and the statistical analysis.

 # Highlighted topics